pawelzny/pawelzny.github.io/_posts/2017-07-24-first-steps-with-celery-4-and-django.md

 date: 2017-07-24 00:00:00 +0200
 categories: [python, celery, django]
 tags: [python, django, celery]
+description: >-
+  This is first art from series about Celery 4 configurations and quirks.
+  I will show you how to properly use Celery with Django projects.
 ---

 This is first art from series about Celery 4 configurations and quirks.